Suggested Searches

 NASA and others plan to send small landers to scientifically interesting places on the Moon and beyond.
 Yet, many of the most scientifically interesting places also present some of the most challenging and hazardous terrains to land safely.
 Precision landing capabilities to deliver spacecraft to safe landing locations in close proximity of targeted exploration sites is a high priority for human and robotic missions to the Moon, Mars, and elsewhere in the solar system.
 While significant efforts have gone into the development of precise navigation capabilities, challenges remain with the identification of safe landing sites, especially hazard-free landing sites within shadowed and dark surface regions while using smaller and less expensive hazard detection systems.

-The winners of Nighttime Precision Landing Challenge seek to test less expensive, smaller, and lower mass hazard detection systems for detecting hazards from an altitude of 250 meters or higher to generate terrain maps suitable for facilitating safe landings in the dark.
+The winners of Nighttime Precision Landing Challenge seek to test less expensive, smaller, and lower mass systems for detecting hazards from an altitude of 250 meters or higher to generate terrain maps suitable for facilitating safe landings in the dark.

 The Winners’ Payloads

-MoonFALL | A-LiST | LITTLE OWL
+A-LiST | LITTLE OWL | MoonFALL

 About the Flight Test Location